svc333/overview/ui.md

 ![Location to place an order.](images/orders.png "Placing an order"){: caption="Figure 3.
 Placing an order in the {{site.data.keyword.cloud_notm}} console" caption-side="bottom"}

-If your account includes any discounts, the price of an offering that's displayed on the offering details page reflects the discounted price of that offering.
+If your account includes any discounts, the price of an offering that is displayed on the offering details page reflects the discounted price of that offering.
 {: tip}

 ### Making a payment